 If you're having trouble coming up with a proposal, please email me (perry@hampshire.edu) so we can discuss it.
 I don't want to feed anyone ideas, but I'd be happy to listen to a list of things that interest you and help you weave them into a project.
-For inspiration, I recommend talking with the other students, reading the case studies in Brinkmann (chapter 16 - assigned for Tuesday November 20th), and looking at movies, commercials, and images in magazines.
+For inspiration, I recommend talking with the other students, reading the case studies in Brinkmann (on reserve, chapter 16), and looking at movies, commercials, and images in magazines.

-PART TWO due Tuesday, December 11th at the beginning of class
+PART TWO due Wednesday, December 7th at the beginning of class